 Everything is rationed including medical care.
 People have to line up very early in the morning to get a number to be seen by a medical provider.
-Lab work, X-rays and hospital visits are closely rationed and need a referral.
-The hospital on the island is a small community hospital, not staffed for an extra 6,000 – 9,000 people.
+Lab work, X-rays and hospital visits are closely rationed.
+The hospital on the island is a small community hospital, not prepared for thousands more patients.
 Referrals for specialty care in Athens are reserved for the VERY SICK and it is difficult to have a refugees geographic restriction lifted for medical care.
 Asylum status trumps medical needs in almost all cases.
 Medications and supplies are mostly donated by the NGO’s and therefore limited in quantity.
-Refugees are only given medication short term at the clinic.
+Medications are a huge need.

-Although the Moria Camp is called a “reception camp”, many refugees are stuck there for years awaiting the interviews for their asylum cases.
+Although this camp is called a “reception camp”, many refugees are stuck there for years awaiting the interviews for their asylum cases.
 Most will not get asylum and will have spent years in exile trying to start a new SAFE life.
 Currently there are mostly asylum rejections.
 For many. deportation is a death sentence.
 There are few options for those with rejections.

-Hands On Global contnues to provide medical support by bringing medical teams to volunteer.
+Hands On Global continues to provide medical support by bringing medical teams to volunteer.
 We fundraise for needed medication and medical supplies.
 We work hand to hand and heart to heart as we stay focused on the tasks.
 We stay present.
-The one on one connection we are able to make with refugees can bring hope to a refugee for one more day.
+The one-on-one connection we are able to make with refugees can bring hope to a refugee for one more day.